4 Beautiful Walks on the Gold Coast not to miss

 The Tree Top Walk is a unique and innovative structure that gives visitors what can only be described as an exhilarating experience – a chance to observe life in the rainforest canopy at close range for the first time in their lives.

-The Tree Top Walk consists of 9 suspension bridges up to 16 metres above ground allowing you to walk through a canopy of trees and at the end of one bridge is a ladder up a fig tree which leads to a deck 30 metres above ground.
+The Tree Top Walk consists of 9 suspension bridges up to 16 metres above ground allowing you to walk through a canopy of trees and at the end of one bridge is a ladder up a fig tree that leads to a deck 30 metres above ground.

 4. The Gold Coast Oceanway

-Burleigh Heads, Gold Coast, Australia
+people walking out of surf at Burleigh Heads, Gold Coast, Australia

 Burleigh Beach